6 Game Play

 - Hit Points and Mana

 Both his maximum hit points and maximum mana increase whenever a character advances in level.
-Note, however, that while the net increase of hit points and mana is initially the same for all characters this will change once they have left Rookgaard and chosen their vocation.
-On the main continent the amount by which hit points and mana increase is determined by a character's vocation: fighter classes such as knights gain more hit points than mana, while spell casters such as druids will receive more mana and fewer hit points with each level.
+Note, however, that while the net increase of hit points and mana is initially the same for all characters this will change once they have reached level 8.
+After level 8, the amount by which hit points and mana increase is determined by a character's vocation: fighter classes such as knights gain more hit points than mana, while spell casters such as druids will receive more mana and fewer hit points with each level.

 A character's capacity to carry items will increase each time he advances a level.
 Again, a character's vocation is a crucial factor here, because some character classes tend to be stronger than others.